 |---|---|---|---|

-Once the test report passes, click "Release" on the developer platform.
-After release the PID becomes usable for mass-production authorization.
+After the test report passes, release the product on the Tuya Developer Platform.
+After release, use the PID for mass production authorization.

 |---|---|---|